Shafah0717/drone_programming/README.md

-### Tello Drone programming
+# Tello Drone programming

-# using python dji script programmed tello drone to draw a pentagon
+#### Using python dji script programmed tello drone to draw a pentagon
+djitello library used to programme the tello drone.